coconutswallow/Guides/_playersguide/downtime.md

 ### Trading

 You can trade items with other PCs.
 Only PCs in the same location can trade with each other and any items you obtain via trading with another PC must be of your PC’s tier or lower.
-All trades must be logged in <a href="https://discord.com/channels/308324031478890497/617832619689902100">#trade-logs</a> and both players’ MALs must be updated.
+All trades must be logged in <a href="https://discord.com/channels/308324031478890497/617832619689902100">#trade-logs</a> and both players’ MALs must be updated with the corresponding entries.

 ![Trade Example]({{ '/assets/images/trade-example.png' | relative_url }})